-Admissions are rolling until the class is full, with a January 15, 2020 deadline for Scholarship Consideration.
-The Scholarship Consideration review is conducted in late January/early February, 2020 and will include a Skype interview with Program Director Carol Padberg.
-We begin distributing the official Admission Status Packets with any merit-based Scholarship decisions in mid-February, 2020.
+Admissions are rolling until the class is full, with a January 15, 2021 deadline for Scholarship Consideration.
+The Scholarship Consideration review is conducted in late February/early March, 2021 and will include a Skype interview with Program Director Carol Padberg.
+We begin distributing the official Admission Status Packets with any merit-based Scholarship decisions in mid-March, 2021.
 Please be ready to make a commitment within ten (10) days of receiving your admission decision and award.
 This allows us to meet the needs of both accepted students and wait-listed applicants as we fill the eight (8) slots available.
-Accepted Cohort 5 students will be given a preliminary assignment in April 2020 which needs to be completed prior the program start date, on May 31, 2020.
+Accepted Cohort 6 students will be given a preliminary assignment in April 2021 which needs to be completed prior the program start date, in early June 2021.

 Some partial tuition merit scholarships are available for candidates, up to 40% of tuition costs.
 The Interdisciplinary MFA Director and admissions committee will determine the scholarships.

 Financial aid available through the U.S. Department of Education for domestic students.
 To learn more, please contact the Office of Student Financial Assistance at 800.947.4303 or email firstname.lastname@example.org.